flh4/StudentManagementSystem/README.md

 # StudentManagementSystem
-A student management system GUI project using python
+A student management system GUI project using python and MYSQL